Resend as a WordPress SMTP Server

 Password Your Resend API key (re_... format)

 The username is always the literal string resend.
 The password is an API key generated in the Resend dashboard under API Keys.
 Keys are shown once at creation; copy immediately.
-Resend supports multiple keys per account, which is useful for rotating credentials or scoping a key to a single WordPress site.
+Resend supports many keys per account, which is useful for rotating credentials or scoping a key to a single WordPress site (see Team, domains, and regions below).

 For API-based sending (preferred over SMTP if your WordPress mailer plugin supports it), the endpoint is api.resend.com and the API key is the bearer token.
 WP Mail SMTP uses the API path by default when Resend is selected as the mailer.